anishmss/bioinfo_intro_dlsu/chapters/basic_microbiology/hands_on_central_dogma.md

-# Hands-on Activity: Central dogma of life
+# Hands-on activity: Central dogma of life in our own cells

-## Human genome
+## Human genome, transcriptome, proteome

 There are multiple resources listed towards the bottom of this page, which provide information about the human genome.
 For example, you can download information about the human genome, transcriptome, and proteome: